rinkug/ideas-rinku-personal/review-checklist.md

-#Checklist for review of Content Types
+# Checklist for review of content types

 ## Content Types background